Queensland C16 class locomotive: Superheating trial

 In 1920s, superheating was trialled on ten engines.
 Operation of these superheated engines proved costly despite tests proving savings in coal and water consumption.
 The principal problem was lubrication of slide valves with the higher temperatures.
 This caused wear and cutting of the valve and port faces with resultant steam leaks.
 The original cast iron valves were replaced with bronze ones but produced little improvement.
-In 1929, it was decided to not to superheat any more slide valve engines and those so fitted reverted to saturated steam as boiler renewals became necessary.
+In 1929, it was decided not to superheat any more slide valve engines and those so fitted reverted to saturated steam as boiler renewals became necessary.
 Eleven engines were loaned to the Commonwealth Railways in 1942 for use on the Central Australia Railway as NMB55-NMB65, returning in 1944.

 As saturated engines they were soon replaced on more important duties by their successor, the C17 Class.
 The engines that survived until the last decade of steam were mainly used for heavy shunting in yards such as Rockhampton where the loads were beyond the capacity of the PB15 class.